 2. Knowing the seeds yield potential

 Choose the seeds with the highest yield potential for planting.

 Scouting gives you a chance to assess soil conditions, notice the spread of weeds and diseases, and check that the crops are growing healthily.

 Fertilization helps to provide the seeds with essential nutrients, facilitate plant growth, and protect them from pests and diseases, which will result in higher yields.

 Consider using hybrid seeds that are naturally inclined to be stronger, grow faster, and with greater efficiency.

-Use EOS Crop Monitoring to manage your field and increase sunflower yield.
+Use EOSDA Crop Monitoring to manage your field and increase sunflower yield.